annie-kayal/project-2/README.md

 <img src='https://i.imgur.com/gbZ2fdy.png' height='500'>
 </div>

-- After having completed our layout, we could decifier how many components our webpage would have and the routes associated with them:
+- After having completed our layout, we could decipher how many components our webpage would have and the routes associated with them:

     - A Homepage with the route of `/`

     - An overview of the  Hogwarts houses at `/houses`

-    - Individual Hogwarts house pages, which would be found by their individual ids `/houses/:id`
+    - Individual Hogwarts house pages, which would be found by their individual IDs `/houses/:id`

     - A list of all the characters in the franchise at `/characters`

-    - Character detail pages which would also use their unique ids at `/characters/:id`
+    - Character detail pages which would also use their unique IDs at `/characters/:id`

     - Full list of spells at `/spells`